 Son of Azog and another powerful Orc chieftain.

-Ascended Extra: Although he was a major antagonist in the novel, he didn't actually enter the story until the final chapter.
+Ascended Extra: Although he was a major antagonist in the novel, he didn't actually enter the story until the final chapter, and he dies right after he's introduced.
 Here, we can expect him to appear more frequently.

 Early on into the second part, he takes over hunting the dwarves from Azog, who has other business.

 Badass Family: With his father, Azog the Defiler.
-Though their relationship isn't alluded to in the film.
+Even acknowledged in the third movie, when Legolas recognizes him by name, and refers to him as "the spawn of Azog the Defiler".
 Considering that Azog actually entrusts him with a decades-old grudge against Thorin, he's probably the only one he respects.

 Bald of Evil: Much like his father, though unlike Azog, Bolg has at least a few strands of hair on his head.